Reunions

 -

-- Due to COVID-19, what are the health and safety requirements for reunion?
+- What are the health and safety requirements for reunions?

 -

-The Harvard Business School community is highly vaccinated.
 All visitors and guests coming to campus are encouraged to be up-to-date on their vaccinations and boosters.
-We ask that visitors and guests do not come to campus if they are sick, have been asked to quarantine or isolate, or have tested positive within the past 5 days.
+We ask that visitors and guests do not come to campus if they are sick, have been asked to quarantine or isolate, or have tested positive for illness within the past 5 days.
 International travelers should be aware of vaccination, testing, quarantine, and re-entry restrictions for their return destination and any transition locations.

 Any individual in our community can always choose to wear a mask and should never feel obliged to explain the reasons for their decision.